 Here is a roundup of the latest developments on the coronavirus pandemic in the Greater Toronto Area for Thursday:

-Greater Toronto Area public health units account for about 63 per cent of all cases in the province.
+Greater Toronto Area public health units account for 59.5 per cent of all cases in the province.

 Status of COVID-19 cases in Toronto

 City of Toronto officials said as of Thursday morning, there were 5,019 confirmed cases of COVID-19 and 532 probable cases.

 Of the confirmed and probable cases, there were 111 of the 345 hospitalized Toronto residents were in ICU beds.

 To date, officials said 366 Toronto residents have died of COVID-19.

 Union says 4 Toronto airport taxi drivers have died due to COVID-19